Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 2,200

-Reclamation WaterSMART Funding Categories: WEEG (2023)
+Reclamation WaterSMART Funding Opportunities: WEEG (2023)

-Complemented Project Type: Canal conversion to pipeline
+Complemented Project Type: canal conversion to pipeline

-The Malheur Watershed Council and the Vale Oregon Irrigation District located in Malheur County, OR, used one Reclamation WaterSMART Program grant to pipe 10.4 miles of earthen lateral canals in the west bench area which will result in savings of approximately 4,896 acre-feet per year and an elimination of an eroding canal that is a source of sediment that degrade water quality.
-With additional NRCS assistance, agricultural producers in the area will be able to convert from furrow irrigation to sprinklers which use water 30% more efficiently and reduces the quantity of surface water withdrawals.
+The Malheur Watershed Council and the Vale Oregon Irrigation District located in Malheur County, Oregon used one Reclamation WaterSMART Program grant to pipe 10.4 miles of earthen lateral canals in the west bench area which will result in savings of approximately 4,896 acre-feet per year and elimination of an eroding canal that is a source of sediment that degrades water quality.
+With additional NRCS assistance, agricultural producers in the area will be able to convert from furrow irrigation to sprinklers which use water 30% more efficiently and reduce the quantity of surface water withdrawals.
 In addition to the water conservation and drought resilience benefits, EQIP funding will help reduce the risk of transporting nutrients which can lower crop productivity and pollute downstream water bodies.

 Name: Middle Fork Irrigation District